benalexau/PiZWG/README.md

 There are three open ports bound to network-accessible IPv4 addresses:

-* `ser2net` opens port 3333 so a client can connect to the USB serial port (the client must possess the expected client certificate)
+* `ser2net` opens port 3333 so a client can connect to the USB serial port (the client must authenticate using the expected client certificate)
 * Prometheus Node Exporter opens port 9100 to allow remote HTTP monitoring
 * SSH opens port 22 for administrative control (root password is disabled if above setup instructions followed)